 Uganda Airlines resumed flights after 20 years break

-Uganda Airlines, the national airline of Uganda, has returned in flight after 20 years break.
-The company started operating on Tuesday, August 27, the first flight being operated on the Entebbe - Nairobi route.
+Uganda Airlines, Uganda's national airline, has returned to flying after a 20-year hiatus.
+The company started its activity on Tuesday, August 27, the first flight being operated on the route Entebbe - Nairobi.

 Currently, the Uganda Airlines fleet consists of 2 Bombardier CRJ-900 aircraft.
 For starters, Uganda Airlines will fly to destinations near Uganda, including Dar-es-Salaam in Tanzania, Mogadishu in Somalia and Juba in South Sudan.